-Another example is the use of high availability systems that have multiple servers dedicated to the same purpose so that if one server fails the others may continue carrying the operational load.
+Another example is the use of high availability systems that have multiple servers dedicated to the same purpose so that if one server fails, the others may continue carrying the operational load.
 And the more general category of fault tolerance ensures that IT services remain functioning even when small failures occur.
-There is one additional availability control that you should be familiar with for the security plus exam, keeping operating systems and applications patched to current levels ensures that any flaws identified by the manufacturer are corrected promptly.
+There is one additional availability control that you should be familiar with for the CISSP exam.
+Keeping operating systems and applications patched to current levels ensures that any flaws identified by the manufacturer are corrected promptly.

-This not only protects your system from vulnerabilities that might allow an attacker to gain access, but also corrects issues that may cause the system to crash, disrupting availability.
+This not only protects your system from vulnerabilities that might allow an attacker to gain access, but also corrects issues that may cause a system to crash, disrupting availability.

 Members who complete this course will be prepared to answer questions on the Security and Risk Management domain of the CISSP exam, and establish a critical foundation for the rest of their careers.

 Find the companion study books at the Sybex test prep site and review the complete CISSP Body of Knowledge at https://www.isc2.org/cissp-domains/default.aspx.